4 to 6 Months

 - Better head control

-- Ability to sit up and lean forward
+- The ability to sit up and lean forward

-- Ability to pick up food and try to put it in his mouth
+- The ability to pick up food and try to put it in his mouth

-- Ability to let you know when he’s full
+- The ability to let you know when he’s full

-Start with iron-rich foods like iron-fortified cereals, and meat or meat alternatives (e.g. eggs, beef, chicken, turkey, lamb, fish, pork, tofu or legumes).
+Start with iron-rich foods like iron-fortified cereals, eggs, beef, chicken, turkey, lamb, fish, pork, tofu or legumes.
+Vegetables, fruit, and milk products such as cheese and yogurt can be introduced along with a variety of iron-rich foods.

-Offer your baby food with a variety of soft textures such as lumpy, tender-cooked, finely minced, pureed, mashed or ground.
+Offer your baby foods with a variety of soft textures such as lumpy, tender-cooked, finely minced, pureed, mashed or ground.
 You can also offer finger foods to encourage self-feeding.
-Examples include soft cooked vegetables and fruits; soft, ripe fruit such as banana; finely minced, ground or mashed cooked meat, poultry and deboned fish; grated cheese; and bread crusts or toasts.
+Examples include soft-cooked vegetables and fruits; soft, ripe fruit such as bananas; finely minced, ground or mashed cooked meat, poultry and deboned fish; grated cheese; and bread crusts or toasts.

 Food allergies